INSIDE: This Christmas, set out a few strategic toys to help your kids experience a Jesus-focused Christmas, through

 5) Set out some nativity-themed puppets

 Set these up behind a puppet stage (or a couch) and see what happens!
 You can probably find some animal puppets at a secondhand store, but here are some adorable finger puppets I found on Amazon!

 6) Hide some magi around the house!

 This game is more parent-directed, but is still a super fun way to PLAY at Christmas!
-Simply hide your wisemen around the house, moving them to a different spot each day as they search for the newborn King.
+Simply hide the magi from your nativity scene around the house, moving them to a different spot each day as they search for the newborn King.

 Read more about how we did that in this article.